dbystruev/Get-Outfit-Server/README.md

 - [/params](http://server.getoutfit.ru/params) Returns the list of all parameters
   - [?count=true](http://server.getoutfit.ru/params?count=true) Returns the number of parameters instead of their list
 - [/prices](http://server.getoutfit.ru/prices) Returns the range of prices for all offers
+- [/server](http://server.getoutfit.ru/server) Returns JSON with new server if it has been changed: {"server": "http://server.getoutfit.ru"}
 - [/update](http://server.getoutfit.ru/update) Runs an update of shopping catalogue if last update is older than 24 hours

 Categories and offers can be filtered by a combination of parameters.